iola1999/iola1999.github.io/_posts/2021-04-11-virtual-scrolling-of-long-list.markdown

 </style>
 ```

-The basic implementation idea is to get how far the second layer has scrolled relative to the `container` based on scroll events, and thus know which items should be visible.
+The basic implementation idea is to get how far the second `div` has scrolled relative to the `container` based on scroll event, and thus know which items should be visible.
 The list of visible items is maintained using the `computed property` and rendered by the child component.

-At the same time, the top distance of the second layer component is set correctly so that the first item rendered is displayed correctly at the top of the viewport (i.e. where it would be if it were not scrolled virtually).
+At the same time, the top distance of the second `div` is set correctly by `margin-top`, so that the first item rendered is displayed correctly at the top of the viewport (i.e. where it would be if it were not scrolled virtually).

-### test and optimization
+### Test and optimization

 I tried to change the list item component to look like this to simulate rendering complex scenes.